darkzoul5/xray_config_aggregator/README.md

 ## Docker Setup

-The application runs in a single Docker container combining FastAPI and Nginx.
-For detailed Docker configuration, build instructions, and troubleshooting, see [DOCKER_SETUP.md](DOCKER_SETUP.md).
+The application runs in a single Docker container combining the App and Nginx.

 ### Quick Start